-Sexual assault is a criminal offence and contrary to the University’s Dignity at Work and Study Policy.
+Sexual assault is a criminal offence and contrary to the University’s Harassment and Bullying Procedure.

 A person commits sexual assault if they intentionally touch another person, the touching is sexual, and the other person does not consent.